 Address: View all centre locations here.

-Catered to both local and international children aged between 18 months and 6 years old, MindChamps Preschool incorporates highly experiential classroom activities while utilising a structured, academic-oriented approach.
+Catered to both local and international children aged between 18 months and 6 years old, MindChamps PreSchool incorporates highly experiential classroom activities while utilising a structured learning approach.

 School fees: From $1,965 per month (full-day session)